Megadeth Amp Settings – Sound Just Like Dave Mustaine!

 The Metal Zone is often joked about as a bad distortion pedal for beginners.
 But spend a little bit of time with it and you will find that it is quite a versatile distortion pedal.

-No wonder Dave Mustaine and so many other great metal guitarists have had it as a part of their setup at some point.
+No wonder Dave Mustaine and so many other well known metal artists like Cannibal Corpse and Korn have had it as a part of their setup at some point.

 MXR M135